amlweems/wiced-history/README.txt

    - mfg_test     : Manufacturing Test application to enable radio performance and certification testing apps/waf  : WICED Application Framework
    - bootloader   : Bootloader application used in conjunction with the WICED Application Framework
-   - ota_upgrade  : Over the Air Upgrade application
-   - sflash_write : Serial flash library used to configure a serial flash for factory reset
- apps/wwd : Wiced Wi-Fi Driver Applications to demonstrate advanced usage of the low layer Wi-Fi driver
+   - sflash_write : Serial flash application used to write data into external serial flash apps/wwd : Wiced Wi-Fi Driver Applications to demonstrate advanced usage of the low layer Wi-Fi driver

 To obtain a complete list of build commands and options, enter the following text in the